takd/remotepi-init2/README.md

 ## Purpose

 A program which lets you set up a Raspberry Pi solely by writing to the /boot partition (i.e. the one you can write from most computers!).

 This allows you to distribute a small .zip file to set up a Raspberry Pi to do anything.
  You tell the user to unzip it over the top of the Pi's boot partition - the system can set itself up perfectly on the first boot.

-Additionally, once a Raspberry Pi has been set up using [pi-init2](src/pi-init2/init.go), files under the `appliance` base directory are symlinked back to the /boot, allowing you to reliably edit those "user-serviceable" files from the computer in future.
- So e.g. the list of wireless networks and passwords, or other files specific to the kind of appliance you're building.
+This package contains a single `run-once.sh` script that can be used to do all the setup needed.
+ Alternatively, you can create a `run-once.d` and/or a `on-boot.d` directory and put multiple scripts in either/each.
+These folders will be created for you after the first boot and can be used at any time.

 ## Trying it out

-- Download and write a standard [Raspbian Jessie SD card](https://www.raspberrypi.org/downloads/raspbian/), e.g. the [Raspbian Jessie Lite](https://downloads.raspberrypi.org/raspbian_lite_latest).
+- Download and write a standard [Raspbian SD card](https://www.raspberrypi.org/downloads/raspbian/), e.g. the [Raspbian Jessie Lite](https://downloads.raspberrypi.org/raspbian_lite_latest).
-- Unzip the latest release into the /boot partition
+- Copy the content of this project's [boot folder](https://github.com/RichardBronosky/pi-init2/tree/master/boot) to the microSD card's /boot partition.
 - Remove the SD card and put it into your Pi.

 The Raspberry Pi should now boot several times.
  The first boot takes 2-5 minutes depending on your network, and which model of Raspberry Pi you use (I tested with model 3).

-By default the following changes will be applied:

-- SSH will be enabled by adding the `/boot/ssh` file.
-- The hostname will be set to the content of `/boot/hostname`.
-- If GitHub is reachable, SSH keys will be downloaded and saved in `/home/pi/.ssh/authorized_keys`, and password authentication will be disabled.

-**Beware**: You'll need to edit the `pi-install` script to use _your_ GitHub username (or remove that part completely)!
+By default only a single simple change will be applied.
+A `/home/pi/.bash_aliases` file will be created with `alias ll='ls -la` in it.
+The `boot/run-once.sh` script includes several commented blocks to demonstrate how to accomplish common tasks.

 # Building pi-init2

-You'll find a script called '/build-and-copy' which you can use from a Linux or MacOS to build the [pi-init2](src/pi-init2/init.go) program, copy all the appliance files into place, and unmount the card.
+There is a `Makefile` in the root of this project.
+Calling `make` will compile the [Go](https://golang.org/) source code and create `boot/pi-init2` if it doesn't exist.
+(Use `make clean all` to replace it.)

+# How it works

+This is really cool.
+The `cmdline.txt` specifies an `init=/pi-init2` kernel argument to use a custom binary in this package in place of the usual systemd init.
+That binary holds everything except for the `cmdline.txt` file (that would be a chicken-egg problem) and the `run-once.sh` which you will modify to script our desired setup.

+ ## How/Why you should incorporate this project into your Raspberry Pi project

+ If you have a project you expect someone to run on an RPi (especially if it would be the RPi's single purpose) you could provide your own `run-once.sh` script that will clone your project, configure, and install it.

 # Disclaimer/Credits

 Credits go to the following projects:

-- [pi-init2](https://github.com/BytemarkHosting/pi-init2): This project is actually a fork of pi-init2, but heavily modified and stripped down to my needs.
+- [pi-init2](https://github.com/gesellix/pi-init2): This is the fork of this project that I chose to base my fork off of.
-  That's why the binary is still named `pi-init2`, so that its origin won't be forgotten.
-- [raspbian-boot-setup](https://github.com/RichardBronosky/raspbian-boot-setup): Another project with a similar technique.
+- [raspbian-boot-setup](https://github.com/RichardBronosky/raspbian-boot-setup): My first project attempting to accomplish the same goal.
 - [PiBakery](https://github.com/davidferguson/pibakery): A good resource to find more blocks to setup your Raspberry Pi.

 Any contributions appreciated!